thomasp85/ggfx/README.md

 <!-- badges: end -->

 ggfx is a (currently experimantal) package that allows the use of various filters and shaders on ggplot2 layers.
-At the moment it implements a blur filter but more will be added, along with the possibility to use custom filters.

 ## Installation